conondaFCC/hello-world/java.md

 '''

 ## JavaDoc
-Insert know from chapter 12 ASAP!
+Insert knowledge?? from chapter 12 ASAP!

 ## Java, compile and run, in CLI mode and on what happens when loading a Java file
 ### Compile a Java file to binary
 $javac myJavaFile.java
 Results in myJavaFile.class generated where the .java file is.
-Thi implies you need to be in the folder of the .java file.
+This implies you need to be in the folder of the .java file.
 See help section of JVM for other destination.

 ### Run a binary file aka class file
 $java myJavaBinary